sonalsharma1108/Alarm/README.md

 ## Instructions
 * Set date and time
-* click on "set alarm" button
+* Click on "set alarm" button
 * It will populate alert message